github/site-policy/Policies/github-terms-of-service.md

    <TD VALIGN="TOP">
      <details><summary open="false">:collapsible:</summary><BR>

-Example of obligation directly imposed upon you in this document, and so where dagger has been used:
+&dagger; Example of obligation directly imposed upon you in this document, and so where dagger has been used:

 - A valid email address is required to complete the signup process (which is explicitly specified in document).

-Example of possible obligation that is not directly imposed upon you in this document, and hence where dagger has **not** been used:
+&dagger; Example of possible obligation that is not directly imposed upon you in this document, and hence where dagger has **not** been used:
 - You believe you are obligated to backup some of your GitHub content because of GitHub’s liability limitation in the document.
 The document doesn’t specify that you need to do this, but you have inferred that such an obligation exists (in an indirect way).

      </details>